eclipsesource/theia-cloud-website/content/documentation/try/minikube/content.md

 try_now = "https://192.168.59.105.nip.io/trynow/"
 ```

-Point your browser to the “try_now” URL and accept the self signed certificate.\
+Point your browser to the "try_now" URL and accept the self signed certificate.\
 This will then redirect you to Keycloak where you may login using one of the two users above.\
-After successful authentication a sample “Eclipse Theia IDE” will be launched for you.
+After successful authentication a sample "Eclipse Theia IDE" will be launched for you.

 #### Troubleshooting